 It’s not the theory behind scoliosis bracing that I take issue with; it’s the many shortcomings of the actual braces that I feel are unnecessary.
 I felt there had to be a better approach to scoliosis bracing, one that could actually improve the condition, rather than just ‘hold’ it.

 Here at the Scoliosis Reduction Center®, we wanted to give our patients another option that could deliver positive results through curvature reduction and functional improvement.
+The goal of the ScoliBrace® is to treat scoliosis by applying pressure to the spine and ribs to prevent the curvature from worsening, addressing the condition’s 3-dimensional nature.

 I touched on it earlier, but the big difference between traditional scoliosis braces such as the Boston and the Milwaukee and the ScoliBrace® is this: the former treats the condition as if it’s 2-dimensional, while the latter addresses its true 3-dimensional nature.